polinaovchinnikova/BIS634_Assignments/README.md

 ```
 ![](3_1.png)

 To create a function that takes the name of a state and returns the date of its highest number of new cases, we used a similar method as the one used for creating plots in the above example.
-We used to define new data and new variables that contain values for a maximum number of cases using the max() function.
-Furthermore, to insure that we only got one date for the maximum number of cases for each state a date.iloc[0] was used.
+We used to define new data and new variables that contain values for a maximum number of cases using the ```np.max()``` function.
+Furthermore, to insure that we only got one date for the maximum number of cases for each state a ```date.iloc[0]``` was used.
+Plus, it should be noted that ```.diff()``` was used to make sure that dates are not cumulating.

 >Testing the function:
 ```